Cisco-UKI-DevX/Network-Automation-Tooling/README.md

 I'm making this completely available to the community, please feel free to branch this out and build you own content, use it as you wish and please raise an issue on the repo if you spot any issues.
 Also feel free to reach out to me on twitter @sttrayno or through email at sttrayno@cisco.com if you have feedback or suggestions on the content.

-*Special thank you to Julio Gomez, Simon Hart and Hank Preston whos content has been used quite extensively for some of these initial labs*
+*Special thank you to Julio Gomez, Simon Hart and Hank Preston whos original content has been used quite extensively for some of these initial labs*

-*Extra special thanks to Greg Shuttleworth for building and reviewing the guides*